ethcluj/Ethereum-for-Everyone-ETHCluj-2025-Book/en/04-smart-contracts.md

 ---

-## 2. 🌍 Why Smart Contracts Matter
+## 2. 🌍 Why Smart Contracts Matter?

 Smart contracts power the Web3 economy (version of the internet built on decentralized technologies) and open doors for decentralized innovation.